Serenafeldberg/TP_final/README.md

 ## Using the respository

-First of all, the user must clone the repository into a location in the computer to use.
-Once done that, for the program to be executable, the user must have a device with a python interpreter.
+First of all, for the program to be executable, the user must have a device with a python interpreter.
+Once this is secured, the user must clone the repository to a location on the computer to be used.

 ## Installation